ShidemantleJ/CS495FinalProject-OCCDatabase/sprint-doc-site/docs/deployment.md

 REACT_APP_SUPABASE_ANON_KEY=
 REACT_APP_DATA_PROVIDER=supabase
 ```
+The supabase API keys are found in "Project Settings" under API Keys.

 These variables are consumed by the React frontend at build time.
 If either Supabase variable is missing, the application will fail during startup.